lion-packages/security/README.md

 ```

 ### 2.2 AES DECODE

-The created object must be sent to the encode function to encrypt the data, additionally specify the `.env` properties which the function will use for data encryption. <br>
+The created object must be sent to the encode function to encrypt the data, additionally specify the `.env` properties which the function will use for data encryption <br>
-Note that the `AES_KEY` and `AES_IV` properties are extracted directly from the `.env` file.
+Note that the `AES_KEY` and `AES_IV` properties are extracted directly from the `.env` file

 ```php
 $aesDec = AES::decode($aesEnc, 'AES_KEY', 'AES_IV');
 var_dump($aesDec);
 ```

 ### 3. JWT

 JWT interacts with the properties established in `.env`, where the properties we use must be specified.
-It is mandatory to create the public and private key with RSA beforehand, because JWT requires a public and private key for its operation.
+It is mandatory to create the public and private key with RSA beforehand, because JWT requires a public and private key for its operation

 #### Example

 ```shell
 SERVER_URL="http://localhost/Lion-Framework/Lion-Security/"
 SERVER_URL_AUD="http://localhost:3000/"